rdobovic/deep-messenger/README.md

 ## Running tests

 Tests are not actual unit tests, they are just files with separate main functions used to test each part of the application.
 Tests are not guaranteed to work, you will probably need to change something in the test files to make them work for you.
+This tests will be reimplemented using unit testing library in the future.

 To see the list of all available tests run